umbraco/UmbracoDocs/12/umbraco-forms/developer/extending/adding-a-fieldtype.md

 In the constructor, we specify the standard provider information (remember to set the ID to a unique ID).

-And then we set the field type specific information.
+And then we set the field type-specific information.
 In this case, a preview Icon for the form builder UI and what kind of data it will return.
 This can either be string, longstring, integer, datetime, or boolean.

 You will then need to register this new field as a dependency.